2025–26 Liga Portugal 2

-The 2025–26 Liga Portugal 2 (also known as Liga Portugal 2 Meu Super for sponsorship reasons) will be the 36th season of Portuguese football's second-tier league and the sixth season under the current Liga Portugal 2 title.
+The 2025–26 Liga Portugal 2 (also known as Liga Portugal 2 Meu Super for sponsorship reasons) was the 36th season of Portuguese football's second-tier league and the sixth season under the current Liga Portugal 2 title.

 Overview

 Promotion and relegation (pre-season)

 18 teams are competing in this division, including three reserve sides from top-flight Primeira Liga teams – fifteen teams from previous season, one team relegated from Primeira Liga and two teams promoted from Liga 3.

 Teams promoted to Primeira Liga

 Tondela and Alverca secure promotion to Primeira Liga following the results of their respective matches on 17 May 2025.
 Tondela beat União de Leiria and Alverca beat Portimonense.
 Tondela promoted after three seasons in second division while Alverca successfully achieved a second consecutive promotion after one season in the second division.

 Teams relegated from Primeira Liga

 Farense were relegated on 17 May 2025 with suffered a defeat to Santa Clara and return to second division after spending two seasons in top division.